the-wormhole/indi-frontend/README.md

 # Flight Status Update Dashboard - Frontend

 ## Overview
 This is the frontend of the Flight Status Dashboard application.
 It allows users to check the status of their flights, log in, and view future flight bookings.
 The frontend is built using React and communicates with the backend API to fetch and display data.
 The logged in users can be configured to receive FCM notifications.
+The purpose of the UI is to help the customer check a flight's status and log in to see his future flight schedules.

 ## Features
 - Check flight status